kubernetes/website/content/en/blog/_posts/2024-07-18-kubernetes-1.31-deprecations-and-removals.md

 - EBSLimits
 - GCEPDLimits

-Its recommended that you use `NodeVolumeLimits` plugin instead because it can handle the same functionality as the removed plugins since those volume types have been migrated to CSI.
+It's recommended that you use the `NodeVolumeLimits` plugin instead because it can handle the same functionality as the removed plugins since those volume types have been migrated to CSI.
 Please replace the deprecated plugins with the `NodeVolumeLimits` plugin if you explicitly use them in the [scheduler config](/docs/reference/scheduling/config/).
 The `AzureDiskLimits`, `CinderLimits`, `EBSLimits`, and `GCEPDLimits` plugins will be removed in Kubernetes v1.32.